-- 12.1.1.1 This class will conform entirely to FIA Group Ultimate T1+ applicable FIA regulations, prescriptions and bulletins in SARRC events.
+- 12.1.1.1 This class will conform entirely to FIA Group Ultimate T1+ applicable FIA regulations, prescriptions and bulletins in SARR events.
+The Torqmeter is not allowed in SARR events.
+The FIA Marell logger is compulsory.
 Refer SSR Part 2 art 3.2.9 - 12.1.1.2 Penalties for BoP non-conformance to regulations will be applied when FIA confirms a non-conformance trigger as per FIA monitoring.
 Penalties will be applied as per SSR 318 and GCR 176. - 12.1.1.3 SARRC Sporting Regulations take precedence in SARRC events, unless a specific regulation directs differently. - 12.1.1.4 For SARR Championship events it will be compulsory to provide a separate password-locked data logger compartment for the TC.
 ECU race data must be made available to the TC when requested.

 Refer SSR 3.2.4 - 12.1.1.5 It is compulsory to fit the SARRC RallySafe tracker, GARMIN GPS as well as the iCam AD Plus 2.0 on-board camera strictly as per instructions.
 All have to be operational for the entire event.
 Refer SSR 318 A [viii] - 12.1.1.6 Cars entered in the FIA class must have FIA certified Safety Cage documents.
 If the car will only be entered in SA Rally-Raid events, the FIA sticker will not be necessary.
 An FIA Technical Passport will not be necessary, but a SA Rally-Raid Technical Passport must be fully completed and maintained.
-Properly legible prints will be accepted at events to preserve the originals. - 12.1.1.7 SARRC exceptions to the FIA regulations will be the following: - i) Wheels and Tyres will be according to FIA Art 285.11.6 but the FIA Sporting Regulations Art 10.1 and 10.7 will not be applicable. - ii) Fuel: AMTEC 102 octane fuel may be used as an alternative to FIA Art 252.9.1 Control fuel samples may be taken by the TC.
+Properly legible prints will be accepted at events to preserve the originals. - 12.1.1.7 SARR exceptions to the FIA regulations will be the following: - Wheels and Tyres will be according to FIA Art 285.11.6 but the FIA Sporting Regulations Art 10.1 and 10.7 will not be applicable. - Fuel: AMTEC 102 octane fuel is the designated control fuel and is compulsory.
+Fuel must be used from the delivered sealed serial marked drums only.
+Control fuel samples may be taken by the TC. - 12.1.1.8 The Teams are responsible for fire safety in their pit.